Repeated measures analysis

 Comments on graphs

-• For subjects who were at rest, no change in pulse rate over time, for both diet groups.
+• At rest: no change in pulse rate over time

-• For walking subjects, not much change in pulse rates over time.
-Maybe a small increase on average between 1 and 15 minutes.
+• Walking: not much change in pulse rates over time.

-• For both running groups, an overall increase in pulse rate over time, but the increase is stronger for the lowfat group.
+• Running: overall increase in pulse rate over time, but increase stronger for lowfat group.

 “Simple effects” of diet for the subjects who ran